“To assist a child we must provide him with an environment which will enable him to develop freely.”

-Prospective parents are invited to tour the school and observe our environment.
-We encourage you to expedite the (online) scheduling of your school tour by clicking here.
 While we are selective in our admissions, our small class sizes are filled on a first-come, first-served basis.
-A tour must be completed prior to submitting your application, however, the visit is not necessary for placement on our waitlist.
+A tour must be completed prior to submitting your application.

 Step 3: Trial Day & Parent Interview

 By selecting us, each family needs to consider how well it fits, not only between your child and the school but also between you parent and the school.
-This is why we offer a trial day for each new family to enroll.
+This is why we offer a trial day for each new families to enroll.
 It will allow each parent to get an idea of how well the school matches their sense of values and goals, for their child’s well-being and education.
 The best way in determining which school is right for you and your child is through close personal observation.

-After the trial day, parent(s) might meet privately with the director to discuss classroom procedures, expectations, and objectives and discuss any questions you may have.
+After the trial day, parent(s) might meet privately with the head of school to discuss classroom procedures, expectations, and objectives and discuss any questions you may have.
 The trial has a cost of $75 non-refundable application fee. that goes towards the application.

 Step 4: Notification of Acceptance